Berry-of-Tech/Titanic-Survival-Analysis/README.md

 ![](https://github.com/Berry-of-Tech/Titanic-Survival-Analysis/blob/main/embarked%20after%20cleaning.webp)

-I replace these abbreviations with their corresponding port names by using find and replace tab.
+I replaced these abbreviations with their corresponding port names by using find and replace tab.

+Our new spalkling Titanic dataset

 ![]()

-Our new spalkling Titanic dataset

 ## 5. INSIGHTS